aosabook/500lines/blockcode/README.md

     }

-Our main primitive is `moveForward` which has to handle some elementary trigonometry and check whether the pen is up or down.
+Our main primitive is `moveForward`, which has to handle some elementary trigonometry and check whether the pen is up or down.

     function _moveForward(distance){
         var start = position;